JAS-315/JAS-315.github.io/projects/possum.md

 - Player must overcome/solve obstacles to progress and the possum is required to advance levels.
 - As you move through each level, the jumps get more challenging.
   - In Level 1, missing a jump initially sets you back in progress, but later will result in “death,” thus restarting the level.
   - In Level 2, most of vertical jumps are significantly wider, but involve a platform affected by physics (see Physics and Parameters for more information).
-Missing a jump will restart the level.

 ### Characters
 <img class="ui medium right floated rounded image" src="../images/title screen.png">